chrishunt/stories/src/markdown/2019-02-27-sf-ca-coast.md

 ## Back up the coast

 We eventually made it to Highway 1 and droned it back North to SF, arriving home around 2.
-Traffic was light and the drive is easy.
+Traffic was light and the drive was easy.
 We stopped in Santa Cruz at the "You Do It Car Wash" to get the truck ready for the next adventure.

 [Roaming Lost](https://www.instagram.com/roaminglost/) is coordinating a cleanup event near Joshua Tree in a bit over a week and I think that's where we're headed next.
-The drive is long, but it will be fun to do some cleaning and meet some folks from the internet.
+The drive is a bit long, but it will be fun to do some cleaning and meet some folks from the internet.
 If you have some trash bags and want to join this (free) event, the details are here:
 [roaminglost.co](https://www.roaminglost.co/blog/2019/1/28/roaming-lost-blm-cleanup-camp-raffle)

 ---